Optimizing Reusable Knowledge for Continual Learning via Metalearning: Experiments

 \subsubsection{Incremental Construction of KB}

 We expect that, as MARK faces new tasks, its KB should be enriched with new knowledge.
-To test this hypothesis, we analyze the effect of training again each task after the model complete its sequential learning using all available tasks.
-As expected, Figure \ref{fig:iter_tasks} shows that indeed, for most tasks, there is an increase of over 1\% in performance when they are revisited after completing the sequential learning cycle.
+To test this hypothesis, we analyze the effect of training again each task after the model completes its sequential learning using all available tasks.
+As expected, Figure \ref{fig:iter_tasks} shows that indeed, for most tasks, there is an absolute increase of 1.24\% in performance when they are revisited after completing the sequential learning cycle.
+However, this increase might have to do with relearning what was forgotten rather than learning new knowledge.
+Thus, we also compared the difference between the maximum accuracy achieved during training for a task versus its final accuracy after retraining.
+We observed an absolute 0.97\% average increase in accuracy as well, which shows that indeed new knowledge was used by earlier tasks.